iliyasis/blog_site/README.md

 # blog_site
-try to create a blog website by django
+Building a blog site using Django MVC architecture